 1. Texture Assortment – A savory board would include a variety of soft and hard foods for grazing.
 For example, different types of namkeens, nuts, samosas, dhoklas, etc., provide visual and sensory contrast.

 2. Comforting Flavors – Include complimentary flavors that pair well.
-By selecting items that are similar but different, you are telling your eye that it enjoys seeing different things, but you also know that everything belongs together.
-On this board, I incorporated two types of sweets – jalebi and laddoo.
+By selecting items that are similar yet distinct, you are telling your eye that it enjoys seeing different things, while also acknowledging that everything belongs together.
+On this board, I have incorporated two types of sweets: jalebi and laddoo.
 They are sweet but taste very different.

 3. Color Variety: Diverse color components can add a playful appeal and make various items stand out.
-In order to help the eye distinguish each item on the board from the others, try to group items with contrasting colors and textures.
+To help the eye distinguish each item on the board from the others, try grouping items with contrasting colors and textures.

 4. Surprise Element: This is my favorite!
 The overall mood of the board can be improved by adding an unexpected item, like a special sweet or a chutney.
 You need to have that one item that will draw everyone’s eyes towards it.

-5. Layout and Presentation: The idea is to have a board that is not only delicious but also aesthetically beautiful.
-The way you place your foods makes a lot of impact.
+5. Layout and Presentation: The goal is to create a board that is not only delicious but also visually appealing.
+The way you place your food makes a lot of impact.
 An easy way to dress up a board is by including some edible flowers/ themed toppers/ festive trinkets, etc.

 What Board to Choose?